About the degree programme

 • Edinburgh Gallery Society

-• Arts & Heritage Society
+• Arts and Heritage Society

-Our societies are not only subject-specific, you could join a society based on your interests, a charity or cause or a hobby.
+Our societies are not only subject-specific.
+You could join a society based on your interests, a charity or cause or a hobby.

 Our societies and sports clubs will help you meet like-minded people, find a new hobby or simply socialise.